Concepts in Motion: Temporal Concept Bottleneck Model for Interpretable Video Classification: MoTIF

-\textbf{MoTIF} is a CBM with a transformer architecture for video classification that operates directly on sequences of per-window concept activations (Figure~\ref{fig:method-overview}).
-A video is represented by $T$ temporal windows, each described by $C$ scalar concept activations, with $k = |C|$; the input is $X \in \mathbb{R}^{T \times C}$.
+\textbf{MoTIF} is a transformer-based CBM for video classification that operates on sequences of window-level concept activations (Figure~\ref{fig:start}).
+A video is split into $T$ temporal windows $w_t$, each embedded by a frozen vision backbone, and compared against a concept bank $\mathcal{C}$ of VLM-generated object and action concepts.
+The resulting cosine similarities form the activation matrix $X \in \mathbb{R}^{T \times K}$, where $K = |\mathcal{C}|$, which is processed by the temporal module before LSE pooling and classification.

-The framework enforces strict \emph{per-concept interpretability}: temporal dependencies are modeled independently for each concept channel, so that recurrent temporal patterns—\emph{motifs}—remain attributable to individual concepts.
+The framework enforces strict \emph{concept-wise attribution without cross-concept mixing}: temporal dependencies are modeled independently for each concept channel, so recurrent temporal patterns—\emph{motifs}—remain attributable to individual concepts.
+We use the term \emph{channel} to denote one dimension of the concept space.
+Each video $n$ yields $y^{(n)} \in \mathbb{R}$ classes, $X^{(n)} \in \mathbb{R}^{T_n \times C}$ concept activations, where the second axis ($C$) indexes concepts; each slice $X^{(n)}_{:,c} \in \mathbb{R}^{T_n}$ corresponds to the temporal activation sequence of concept $c \in C$.
+Unlike CNN channels, these dimensions are semantically interpretable by design.
 After temporal processing, per-concept activations are refined via a nonnegative affine transformation, and a classifier produces per-time-step logits.
 Video-level predictions are obtained via log-sum-exp pooling, which also yields a time-importance profile for additional explanation.
-In contrast, a conventional transformer mixes channels during attention \citep{attention}.
-For comparison, we also evaluate a variant with \emph{full multi-head attention}, but emphasize that this removes explicit concept attribution.
-A detailed analysis of this and other design choices is provided in Section~\ref{sec:ablation} and Appendix~\ref{app:ablations}.
-For completeness, an algorithmic overview of the framework and its subparts is included in Appendix~\ref{app:algorithms}.
+In contrast, a conventional transformer mixes channels during attention \citep{attention}\footnote{We also evaluate a variant with \emph{full multi-head attention}, but emphasize that this removes explicit concept attribution.
+A detailed analysis of this and other design choices is provided in Section~\ref{sec:ablation} and Appendix~\ref{app:ablations}}, and algorithmic overviews are in Appendix~\ref{app:algorithms}.

-\paragraph{Channels as concepts.} We use the term \emph{channel} to denote one dimension of the concept space.
-Each video $n$ yields $y^{(n)} \in \mathbb{R}$ classes, $X^{(n)} \in \mathbb{R}^{T_n \times C}$ concept activations, where the second axis ($C$) indexes concepts; each slice $X^{(n)}_{:,c} \in \mathbb{R}^{T_n}$ corresponds to the temporal activation sequence of concept $c \in C$.
-Unlike CNN channels, these dimensions are semantically interpretable by design.

-\paragraph{Notation.} Capital and lowercase letters denote matrices and vectors, respectively.
-During training, a batch of videos is represented as